Fannon/plastic.js/src-docs/displayModules/advancedTable.rst

 Short Description
 ^^^^^^^^^^^^^^^^^
 Generates more advanced tables that support sorting, searching and pagination.
-Several options are available to costomize those features and the appearance.
+Several options are available to customize those features and the appearance.

 Dependencies
 ^^^^^^^^^^^^